 Broadcast TV Viewership During Coronavirus

-TVB analyzed TV viewership for the first three weeks of March 2020, comparing them to the same time in 2019.
-Among key demos and dayparts, there has been a strong increase in broadcast TV viewing.
+TVB analyzed TV viewership for March, April, May & June comparing them to the same time in 2019.
+Among key demos and dayparts, there has been a strong increase in broadcast TV viewing from last year.

 What we examined: